-Since ONE Sotheby's International Realty sells the most ultra-luxury homes in South Florida and I work for them, I often get asked about what really takes place when a seller hires me to sell their multi-million dollar home.
+Since I work for Compass and our average price sold across the US is $1,086,084, I often get asked about what really takes place when a seller hires me to sell their multi-million dollar home.

 What takes place behind the scenes is much different than what you might expect.
 Below is what took place recently when a family hired me to sell their $6,500,000 home.